pwtail/readme/README.md

 The approach is mainly oriented at the web applications.
 Django will be definitely supported.
 The thing is that balrog needs an ecosystem of libraries, written or adapted specifically for it.
-So, web applications fit well, since they have a predictable and quite limited set of needs.
+So, web applications fit well, since they have a predictable and a quite limited set of needs.

 **An example**